Jeffrey Ross Gunter

 Jeffrey Ross Gunter (born January 31, 1961) is an American dermatologist, healthcare executive, and diplomat who served as U.S. Ambassador to Iceland from 2019 to 2021.
 Gunter was a candidate for the Republican nomination for U.S. Senate from Nevada in the 2024 election, finishing second to Sam Brown.
+Gunter was then a candidate for the United States House of Representatives in 2026 in Nevada's 3rd congressional district.
+He placed third in the Republican primary, losing to Martin O'Donnell.

 Education

 Gunter graduated from Beverly Hills High School.
 He received his Bachelor of Arts in psychology from the University of California, Berkeley in 1983 and his Doctor of Medicine degree from the USC School of Medicine in 1987.

 Gunter completed his residency in 1991 at the Los Angeles General Medical Center, where he served as the chief resident of dermatology.

 Medical career

 In addition to practicing dermatology, Gunter served as a Clinical Professor of Medicine at the Keck School of Medicine of USC.

 During his 2024 Senate campaign, NBC News reported that Gunter's medical practice had received a number of very negative reviews on customer feedback sites.
 Gunter was also named as a defendant in two medical malpractice lawsuits filed in California in the mid-2000s: both were settled.
 According to his campaign, neither case involved patients he personally treated.